IhorKlimov/Flutter-One-Signal/README.md

 Now open FIrebase console, add an iOS app for your project using that Bundle ID and download GoogleService-info.plist from the next step.
 Click continue for the next steps, just ignore them

-Open Xcode and paste GoogleService-info.plist into Runner directory
+Open Xcode and paste GoogleService-info.plist into Runner directory, the one that has AppDelegate file in it

 It's important that you paste it using Xcode, if you use just a file explorer there will be some missing setting that I think Xcode does for you and your app won't work